 How To Nail Your New Year’s Resolutions For The Long Term

-If you’re already feel guilty seeing this title, you better cut yourself some slack!
+If you’re already feeling guilty seeing this title, you better cut yourself some slack!
 Dust yourself off - the year has only just begun!

 We’ve been thinking a lot about our goals for the New Year and how they don’t have to be scary and ridiculous, it doesn’t matter if you set your intentions for them on January 1st or in February or even later.
 We’ve compiled a short guide to bring resolutions back to basics and make them more achievable and realistic.
 This is your year!